diecatiamonteiro/final-project-mern/README.md

 ## 1. Project Overview

 The Greenroom is a web platform connecting artists and small venues in Germany for performances, jam sessions, and gigs.
-It provides a space where musicians, comedians, poets, and other performers can showcase their work and easily find performance opportunities, while venues can discover new talent and manage their bookings efficiently.
+It provides a space where musicianscan showcase their work and easily find performance opportunities, while venues can discover new talent and manage their bookings efficiently.

 ## 2. Core Features